 I did a little research, found the best first time customer deals, and ordered my first box!

 Here are my ratings and pros and cons of each box I’ve tried.
-Keep in mind, that I’m rating them mostly from a nutritionist’s point of view, so I’m looking for lots of veggies, clean ingredients, and a variety of healthy foods to choose from.
+Keep in mind, that I’m rating them mostly from a nutritionist’s point of view, so I’m looking for a decent amount of healthy options, clean ingredients, and quality.
 I also rated them based on convenience, because hey I’m a busy working woman and don’t want to spend ALL night in the kitchen cooking or doing dishes.

-The pricing listed is based on three meals per week for two people (6 servings total).
+The pricing listed is based on servings.
+You generally get a cheaper cost per serving the more meals you order.
 Most boxes have options to change how many servings you get, the frequency of delivery, and some have options to choose your preferred day of delivery.

 This blog post is NOT sponsored by any of these companies.
 However, if you click on any of the discount links I provide, I may get credit towards my next food box order.
 If you sign up, you’ll get your own share link to share with friends and family and you can get discounts too.

 Note: These are the food subscription boxes I’ve tried so far.
 I’ll update this blog as a try more because there are still lots to try!